 Don’t forget to forward this to a friend.
 To subscribe to this and other Jewish Week newsletters, click here.

 Good morning, New York.
-We’re finding it hard not to freak out over UN report warning climate change is happening much faster than expected and showing how the window for meaningful action is rapidly closing.
+We’re finding it hard not to freak out over a UN report warning climate change is happening much faster than expected and showing how the window for meaningful action is rapidly closing.
 The Jewish environmental group Dayenu offered these words of encouragement: “In the face of such news, it’s easy to despair.
 But a powerful antidote to despair is action.
 The month of Elul is a time when we call ourselves and our communities to account.
 We take stock and vow to do better.”

 CUOMO WATCH